lil-qorgi/379-rnaseq/README.md

 ```

 ## 6D - Results & interpretation.
-The journal has been transferred onto Github.
-All script and output files were extracted into their own folders and linked to from README.md
+The journal has been transferred onto GitHub.
+All script and output files were extracted into their own folders and linked to from within README.md (this document).

 ---